jamesbornholt/homepage/index.md

 layout: home
 ---

-**In Autumn 2020 I will join the [University of Texas at Austin][utcs] as an Assistant Professor of Computer Science.**
-I'm currently an Applied Scientist in the [Automated Reasoning Group][arg] at Amazon Web Services.
+I'm an Assistant Professor of Computer Science at the [University of Texas at Austin][utcs], and a Senior Applied Scientist in the [Automated Reasoning Group][arg] at Amazon Web Services.